Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Numbing the pain for a while will only make it worse when you finally feel it."
+> "Always be a first rate version of yourself and not a second rate version of someone else."
-> — **Albus Dumbledore**
+> — **Judy Garland**

 ---